open-edge-insights/eii-messagebus/EII_Message_Bus_User_Guide.md

 It is important to note at this point that a JSON configuration is going to be used for the publisher, however, this is not required of an application using the Python binding.
-The EIS Message Bus Python API requires that a Python `dict` object be used to configure the bus.
+The EII Message Bus Python API requires that a Python `dict` object be used to configure the bus.
 For ease of use, JSON has been used in this example.